Treaty of the Triple Alliance

 The Treaty of the Triple Alliance was a treaty that allied the Empire of Brazil, Argentina, and Uruguay against Paraguay.
 Signed in 1865, after the outbreak of the Paraguayan War, its articles (plus a Protocol) prescribed the allies' actions both during and after the war.
+An English translation of the text is reproduced in this article.
-The war led to the near-annihilation of Paraguay.

-After the defeat of Paraguay in 1870, Brazil and Argentina (who were traditional enemies) hovered on the brink of mutual warfare for six years because of disputes and misunderstandings about the treaty.
+The war lasted until 1870 and led to the near-annihilation of Paraguay.
+After Paraguay's defeat, Brazil and Argentina, who were traditional enemies, hovered on the brink of mutual warfare for six years because of disputes and misunderstandings about the treaty.

+According to article XVI Argentina was to receive a 600 km strip of territory in the Chaco north of the Pilcomayo River, nearly up to the Bolivian border.
+From the start the Brazilian government set out to frustrate the implementation of this particular stipulation, and eventually succeeded.
+Today this territory — the Central Chaco — belongs to Paraguay.

 Background

 Although the Empire of Brazil and Argentina were traditional enemies, they, together with Uruguay, united against Paraguay in 1865.
 The causes of the war were various and have been hotly disputed by modern writers, and have even been traced back to territorial disputes between Portugal and Spain stemming from the Treaty of Tordesillas (1494).
 "Indeed the Paraguayan War was just the last chapter in a two-century conflict between the Spanish and Portuguese over the region".
 But for the purposes of this article, it may be enough to outline the geopolitical situation and the immediate antecedents of the treaty.